Revaz-Goguadze/dotfiles/README.md

 Your newly configured Linux environment is ready to go!
 Here are some common tasks to get you started:

-### Customize Your Desktop

-🔍 Explore and personalize your desktop environment with the pre-installed themes and wallpapers.

 ### Modify Dotfiles

 🖥️ Customize the configuration of various applications by editing the dotfiles found in the `.config`, `.fonts`, and `.icons` directories to suit your preferences.

 ### Install Additional Packages

-📦 Use the `arch-packages-install.sh` script to effortlessly install additional Arch Linux packages, enhancing your system's capabilities.
+📦 Use the `install-opt-packages.sh` script to effortlessly install additional Arch Linux packages, enhancing your system's capabilities.

 ### Boost Productivity